unstoppabledomains/dev-docs/domain-distribution-and-management/guides/on-chain-buy.md

 Currently `MATIC` is the only supported currency.
 :::

-In response, you will get JSON that confirms the domain availability and pricing, as well as the encoded transaction details such as:
+You will get JSON response that confirms the domain availability and pricing, as well as the encoded transaction details such as:

 ```json
 {